2025 Schedule

 Sponsored by: Harmony Biosciences

-Presenter: Dr. Matthew Davis
+Presenter: Matthew Davis, MD

 Join Dr. Matthew Davis as he provides an overview of WAKIX® (pitolisant), including clinical trial results and information about the patient support program.